(See also Overview of Rickettsial and Related Infections.)

-Cases of Q fever occur among workers whose occupations bring them in close contact with farm animals or their products.
-Transmission is usually by inhalation of infected aerosols, but the disease can also be contracted by ingesting infective raw milk.
+Cases of Q fever occur among workers whose occupations bring them in close contact with farm animals (which are often asymptomatic) or their products.
+Transmission is usually by inhalation of infected aerosols that can travel long distances affecting people living downwind of an infected goat or sheep farm.
+The disease can also be contracted by ingesting infective raw milk.

 C. burnetii is very virulent, resists inactivation, and remains viable in dust and stool for months; even a single organism can cause infection.
 Because of these characteristics, C. burnetii is a potential biological warfare agent.